 “As a PA student, I attended a national conference and worked with medical professionals from many disciplines to create an oral health outreach program for senior citizens.
 Through this hands-on experience, I enhanced my clinical, interpersonal and administrative skills.”Shontelle Berfet, M.S. ’15, PA-CPhysician Assistant at Complete Care, Scotch Plains, N.J.

-The Seton Hall M.S.P.A. curriculum centers on extensive clinical experience.
+The Seton Hall Master of Science in Physician Assistant curriculum centers on extensive clinical experience.
 It also emphasizes research competence, basic sciences knowledge and physical examination skills.
 In many of our classes, traditional lectures fuse with online coursework and problem-based learning to ensure that everything you study is directly applicable.
 You'll learn from practicing physician assistants, physicians and instructors with doctoral training in a variety of medical areas.
-Our students work with patients from their first semester onward, eventually completing at least 60 weeks of core and elective rotations.
+Our students work with patients from their first semester onward, eventually completing at least 52 weeks of core and elective rotations.

-The M.S.P.A. program is rigorous, and the admissions process is extremely selective.
+The Master of Science in Physician Assistant program is rigorous, and the admissions process is extremely selective.
 In reviewing applications, the admissions committee considers academic performance, GRE scores, healthcare experience and letters of recommendation.

-- December 15 is the deadline for application to the M.S.P.A. program.
+- December 15 is the deadline for application to the Master of Science in Physician Assistant program.

 - Applications are accepted online beginning June 15.